National Museum of Archaeology, Malta: Building

 The Auberge de Provence is a baroque building in Republic Street, Valletta, built for the Order of Saint John in 1571.
 It was designed by the Maltese architect Girolamo Cassar, who directed the building of most important buildings in the early days of Valletta.
-The building was subject to various alterations during its history, including of which extensive reconstruction of the façade to integrate shops at ground floor level during the early seventeenth century.
+The building was subject to various alterations during its history, including an extensive reconstruction of the façade to integrate shops at ground floor level during the early seventeenth century.
 The Gran Salon on the first floor is the most ornate room in the building.
 The Knights used it for business discussions, and as a refectory and banqueting hall, where they sat at long tables according to seniority.

 When Napoleon expelled the Knights from Malta in 1798 the Auberge was leased to the Malta Union Club.
 Though the lease was to expire in 2002, on 12 August 1955 the Auberge was assigned to house Malta's National Museum.